Mbed-TLS/mbedtls-docs/architecture/proposed/long-term-plans.md

 In order to facilitate automation, the coding standards should be revised to remove inconsistencies such as putting spaces inside parentheses *except* for `#if defined(XXX)`.

+Many new Mbed TLS developers may also find our coding standards to be a barrier to entry as they are unusual when compared to many other open source C libraries.
+The coding standards should be revised to reduce the disparity between other commonly used coding styles.

 ## API design

 ### Secure by default, hard to misuse